 Such a HGH bodybuilding supplement will have the unique ability usually missed by other HGH products that is to encourage cell division, known as “mitogenesis”, and cell differentiation.

 Which Means That In the case of IGF1 which does act on muscle tissue it will trigger the growth of fresh muscle fibers, and for bodybuilders consequently new receptors for testosterone.

 Many bodybuilders have with one voice determined that IGF-1 enhances cycles of muscle building steroids considerably.

 They also appear to be determined about its ability to decrease fat and enhance vascularity a good deal.

-Another surprising effect for bodybuilders is that IGF-1 supplementation actually Reverses testicular atrophy.
+Another surprising effect for bodybuilders is that IGF-1 supplementation actually Reverses testicular atrophy (shrunk testicles).

-Testicles if shrunken will come back to “full swing” as it were even in the middle of a steroid cycle.
+Testicles if shrunken will come back to “full swing” as it were even in the middle of a steroid cycle for a bodybuilder.